-• maintain the online governance platform ensuring up to date records are kept of the names, contact details and category of members and their terms of office.
-Inform the governing board and the relevant authority of any changes to its membership.

-• Signed copies of confidential minutes are kept securely within a restricted folder on the online governance platform and stored separately from the public minutes.
+- maintain GovernorHub ensuring up to date records are kept of the names, contact details and category of members and their terms of office.
+Inform the governing board and the relevant authority of any changes to its membership. - Signed copies of confidential minutes are kept securely within a restricted folder on GovernorHub and stored separately from the public minutes.